Daafip/Msc-Thesis-Notebooks/README.md

 I would advise to make a new environment for the geospatial analysis.<br>

 The code runs models in eWaterCycle environment, applies data assimilation to said models and generates results.<br>
-For more info see the thesis hosted here ...
+For more info see the thesis hosted on [repository.tudelft.nl](https://repository.tudelft.nl)

 # Data